 Lamont School District conducted an analysis of material difference between Budgeted Expenditures and Estimated Actual Expenditures.
-The total budgeted for the 2021-22 LCAP Goal 1 was \$1,314,000.00.
-The estimated actual expenditures for 2021-22 LCAP Goal 1 was \$1,272,662.16.
-This a difference of \$41,337.84.
-The substantive differences were over spending in Action 3 and under spending in Actions 6 through 8.
-Action 3 spending difference was due to preliminary spending estimates being inaccurate and Actions 6 through 8 spending difference is attributed to the uncertainty surround COVID-19.
+The total budgeted for the 2022-23 LCAP Goal 1 was \$1,665,000.
+The estimated actual expenditures for 2022-23 LCAP Goal 1 was \$1,415,080.50.
+This is a difference of \$249,919.50.
+The substantive differences were over spending in Action 5 and under spending in Actions 6 and 7.
+The 2 Campus Supervisors for Action 7 were not hired to due applicants being under qualified.